night5hade/isofar-companion/README.md

 Players can:
 - Draw enemy AI Cards
 - Decrease AP Value
   -   NOTE: The AP Value will continue to decrease until the Enemy has no more AP.
-IF an enemy has Green Cubes this WILL allow the Enemy AP to continue to the negative value of the numebr of Green Cubes.
+IF an enemy has Green Cubes this WILL allow the Enemy AP to continue to the negative value of the number of Green Cubes.
   -   i.e. If an enemy has 3 AP and 2 Green Cubes, the player can decrease the AP value 5 times, from 3 to -2.
 - Reset the AP value (once they have completed their actions) - Reset Button next to the Action Points
 - Reset the chips and Blue Cube Values - Reset Button under the Draw Enemy AI Card button